uriellua14/log-analysis/README.md

 3. Install python, necesary libraries, and run tara.py

-## Enter on Windows Terminal to install necesary libraries and python
+## Enter on Windows Terminal to install necessary libraries and python

 python